 The program is also a charter member of the Academy of Psychological Clinical Science.

 Statistical information about the Clinical Program: The Committee on Accreditation of APA requires that certain information be made available to potential applicants to our clinical program.
-As of September 6 2012, there were 9 men and 37 women registered in the program.
+As of September 6, 2012, there were 11 men and 33 women registered in the program.
+Current students ranged in age from 22 to 37 years old at time of entry into the program.
 While we do not classify students using categories such as "minority," "foreign," or "handicapped," the department accepts applicants from varied backgrounds and countries.
 All applications are welcomed and will receive equal consideration.
 Most students who are admitted to our program successfully complete their PhD.
 The average time to completion of the PhD degree in Clinical Psychology is 6 years.

 Consistent with CUDCP guidelines for informing prospective students about applicants and program outcomes, we present the following information.